mq-gh-dev/blazor-ssr-tempdata/README.md

 ## Overview

-The solution includes a simple-to-use `BlazorSsrRedirectManager` service that handles redirections with TempData storage.
-A helper `StatusMessage` component displays TempData-based status messages after redirects.
-An example `Home` form demonstrates access to TempData in Blazor components.
+The solution includes a simple `BlazorSsrRedirectManager` service that handles redirecting and saving TempData, a `TempDataAccessor` service that retrieves TempData, and a helper `StatusMessageDisplay` component for TempData-based status messages.
+An example `Home` form demonstrates their use.

 TempData is an alternative to other mechanisms such as query strings and flash cookies, which are less ideal for privacy, security and reliability concerns in many use cases.